economic growth and development of nations, PERFORMANCE OBJECTIVES, At the end of this chapter, students should be able to;

-In growth and development of nations, there must be a meaningful increase in real income whereas in economic development, a measure of it can be achieved by a fairer distribution of existing goods and services even if there is no substantial increase in output.
+In the growth and development of nations, there must be a meaningful increase in real income whereas in economic development, a measure of it can be achieved by a fairer distribution of existing goods and services even if there is no substantial increase in output.

 ALTERNATIVE EXPLANATIONS OF ECONOMIC GROWTH AND DEVELOPMENT OF NATIONS

-Many theories have been put forward to explain why some nations are developed and while others are under-developed.
+Many theories have been put forward to explain why some nations are developed and while others are underdeveloped.
 The main theories are:

-It emphasized that countries may become under- developed due to some negative characteristics such as lack of inventiveness, laziness, high rate of absenteeism and negative attitude to work.
+It emphasized that countries may become underdeveloped due to some negative characteristics such as lack of inventiveness, laziness, high rate of absenteeism and negative attitude to work.

 While the colonial masters prosper, leading to developed nations as a result of continued exploitation, the colonized nations become poorer resulting in under-development.

-It emphasized that countries associated with temperature climate are cool, give rice to meaningful thinking, resulting in developed nations while those associated with too cold or too hot climate generally lead to underdevelopment.
+It emphasized that countries associated with temperature climate are cool, and give rise to meaningful thinking, resulting in developed nations while those associated with too cold or too hot climates generally lead to underdevelopment.

-- Puritanical ethic theory: This theory was propounded by Weber.
-It believes that puritanical ethic is the brain behind the industrialised nations of the world.
+Puritanical ethic theory: This theory was propounded by Weber.
+It believes that puritanical ethics is the brain behind the industrialised nations of the world.